 Disney stands for “family happiness”—not simply movies or theme parks.

 At Scribewise, we stand for “trust through storytelling.”
-Not just digital marketing or content marketing or social media; our goal is to help our clients create a deeper, more profound, trust-based relationship with their customers.
-Digital marketing is just the way we do it.
+Not just digital marketing or content marketing or social media; our goal is to help our clients grow by creating a deeper, more profound, trust-based relationship with their customers.
+Content marketing is just the way we do it.

 What You Stand For equals your brand

 What You Stand For is the very heart of your company’s story, and your story is your brand.
 There is still a stigma around brand because it seems like “soft stuff,” but understanding your story and your brand is the difference between runaway success and just doing okay.
 So many businesses understand their goal of making money, but they don’t look to a higher reason for existing.
-In Good to Great, author Jim Collins wrote that great companies generally have one thing in common – a higher purpose that goes beyond financial goals, a purpose that is well understood both internally and externally, and guides the company through virtually every decision it makes.
+In Good to Great, author Jim Collins wrote that great companies generally have one thing in common—a higher purpose that goes beyond financial goals, a purpose that is well understood both internally and externally, and guides the company through virtually every decision it makes.
 This consistency of theme stands the test of time and elevates companies to greatness.

 Today, it matters more than ever before.
 We’re all operating in a hyper-competitive business climate.
 Breaking through and connecting with the audience is more difficult than ever before because customers and prospects have global options.
 If you don’t understand why you’re in business, then how will your prospective customers ever figure it out?
 How will they choose you over everyone else?
 And why will they remain a client if there isn’t anything special about your company?